emilyaviva/algorithm-challenges/nim.md

 Nim is a two-player game.
 The players start with a certain number of stones.
 On your turn, you may take away 1, 2, or 3 stones.
 You may not pass a turn.
 Players alternate turns until there are exactly 0 stones remaining.
 The player who removes the final stone is the winner.

 ## Challenges
-1. Your opponent is a robot always picks a random number of stones.
+1. Your opponent is a robot who always picks a random number of stones.
 Find and implement an algorithm to play the game perfectly against the robot.

 2. The rule changes so that the player who removes the final stone _loses_ (this is often called "misère Nim").
 Re-implement your algorithm.